catenax-eV/catenax-ev.github.io/docs/standards/CX-0136-UseCasePCF/CX-0136-UseCasePCF.md

 ##### 2.1.2.8 Data Exchange

 As the PCF use case currently supports only asynchronous data exchange, app provider MUST follow the API definition specification in [4.1 PCF EXCHANGE API](#41-pcf-exchange-api).
 The exchanged data follows the standardized data model defind in [3.1 ASPECT MODEL PCF](#31-aspect-model-pcf).

+##### 2.1.2.9 Optional PCF Data Provisioning via Digital Twin Submodel Descriptors (Synchronous Data Exchange)

+If the Digital Twin is available and already registered, PCF data SHOULD also be provided in a way that enables data pull.
+For this add-on, the PCF aspect model MUST be registered as additional SUBMODEL interface belonging to that Digital Twin, as described in the standards CX-0002 and CX-0126.

+Data Consumers SHOULD consider to request the PCF data directly instead of sending a PCF request.

+Examples can be found in the PCF KIT.

 #### 2.1.3 ADDITIONAL REQUIREMENTS